 How to exclude specific pages from being crawled by the site auditor

 To exclude specific paths or URLs from being crawled by the site auditor, enter the paths to exclude in the "Excluded URLs / Paths" box in the site crawl settings screen.
 Once you've entered a path, click the "+" button to the right.
-Once you've added paths to exclude, click the "Save" button.
+Once you've added paths to exclude, click the "Save" button at the bottom.

 Paths are excluded using a contains exclusion criteria.